NinVoido/spotify-vpn/doc/man-sections/script-options.rst

       operations, not :code:`"delete"`.

-  On :code:`"add"` or :code:`"update"` methods, if the script returns a failure code (non-zero), OpenVPN will reject the address and will not modify its internal routing table.
+  On :code:`"add"` or :code:`"update"` methods, if the script returns a failure code (non-zero), spotify will reject the address and will not modify its internal routing table.

   Normally, the ``cmd`` script will use the information provided above to set appropriate firewall entries on the VPN TUN/TAP interface.
-Since OpenVPN provides the association between virtual IP or MAC address and the client's authenticated common name, it allows a user-defined script to configure firewall access policies with regard to the client's high-level common name, rather than the low level client virtual
+Since spotify provides the association between virtual IP or MAC address and the client's authenticated common name, it allows a user-defined script to configure firewall access policies with regard to the client's high-level common name, rather than the low level client virtual